cs4485-s25-alagar-t7/gas/docs/Weekly Reports/Week Ending 4-15.md

   - Implement resume parser and algo onto the frontend
   - Test project with real life test cases provided by Thenn
   - Improve UI if anything isn't working how it should
-  - Makr sure all buttons and functionalites are working as intended
+  - Make sure all buttons and functionalites are working as intended

 ### Sophie Tran
 - **Total Hours Worked: 6**